-Funeral leave without loss of pay is granted by the STFD #8 to full time employees.
+Funeral leave without loss of pay is granted by the St. Tammany Parish Fire Protection District 8 to full time employees.
 Funeral leave is limited to two (2) calendar days for Salary Employees/one (1) shift for Hourly/Shift Employees.
 The following family members are covered in the funeral leave policy: parents, spouse, parents of spouse, brother or sister, brother or sister of spouse, grandparents, grandparents of spouse, children, grandchildren and stepchildren and friend or relatives living under the same roof of said employee.
-Time of required in excess of the above may be made up from vacation time, leave without pay or shift trades.
-Rev. 12/2021
+Time off required in excess of the above may be made up from vacation time, leave without pay or shift trades.